kubesphere-retired/docs.kubesphere.io/content/advanced-v1.0/en/installation/intro.md

 ### All-in-One

-`All-in-One` mode is single-node installation that supports one-click installation, it's only recommended for testing and experiencing the features of Advanced Edition, see [All-in-One](../all-in-one).
+`All-in-One` is single-node installation that supports one-click installation, it's only recommended for testing and experiencing the features of Advanced Edition, see [All-in-One](../all-in-one).
 By contrast, the Multi-node mode is recommended in a formal environment.

 ### Multi-Node